sasanquaa/maple-bot/README.md

 ## Contact
 - You can reach me by creating an issue on Github or by joining the [Discord](https://discord.gg/ReTp6MHgF6)
-- The Discord is just a simple messaging channel if you have quick questions related to the bot
+- The Discord contains other guide resources

 ## Video guides
 1. [Basic operations](https://youtu.be/8X2CKS7bnHY?si=3yPmVPaMsFEyDD8c)